Winning numbers drawn in 'Pick 3 Day' game - NewsBreak

 The Senate on Wednesday voted to nix President Biden ’s vaccine mandate for larger businesses, handing Republicans a symbolic win.
 Senators voted 52-48 on the resolution, which needed a simple majority to be approved.
 Democratic Sens.
 Jon Tester (Mont.) and Joe Manchin (W.Va.) voted with Republicans, giving it enough support to be sent to the House.

-WASHINGTON (AP) — Former Trump White House chief of staff Mark Meadows on Wednesday sued the House committee investigating the Jan.
-6 Capitol insurrection as the chairman of the panel pledged to move forward with contempt charges against him for defying a subpoena.
-The dueling actions laid bare simmering...
+Former Trump White House chief of staff Mark Meadows is suing Speaker Nancy Pelosi (D-Calif.) and the House committee investigating the Jan.
+6 attack on the U.S. Capitol as he faces a likely contempt referral for refusing to cooperate with the panel.
+In a civil complaint filed Wednesday afternoon, Meadows's...

 CHICAGO (AP) — Jussie Smollett’s defense attorney told jurors Wednesday that charges the former “Empire” actor faked an anti-gay, racist attack on himself and lied to police about it rely on the testimony of brothers who are “sophisticated liars” and “the worst type of criminals.”